-Research Week 2020 is the thirteenth annual campus-wide celebration of undergraduate research and creative activity at the University of Texas at Austin.
+Research Week 2021 is the fourteenth annual campus-wide celebration of undergraduate research and creative activity at the University of Texas at Austin.
 The Office of Undergraduate Research in the School of Undergraduate Studies and the Senate of College Councils work together each year to host Research Week.
 The week of events showcases undergraduate research going on across campus, introduces students to the possibilities for participating in the research mission of the university, and connects them to opportunities to get involved in research in virtually any field of study.

 Colleges, departments, research units, and student organizations at UT participate in Research Week by hosting events and participating in the Longhorn Research Poster Session.
 Students, faculty, and staff are invited to attend research-oriented events hosted across campus, ranging from poster sessions in which students are on hand to talk about their research projects, to oral research symposia, to showcases of creative work, to panels, forums, and workshops focusing on various facets of the research process.
 At the Longhorn Research Poster Session, academic units and student organizations come together at a festive event that introduces students to the research-related resources and opportunities available at UT.
 The Longhorn Research Poster Session exhibits creative work and gives students from across a variety of colleges and schools the chance to present their achievements to a campus-wide audience.